Party leaders of the United States House of Representatives: Assistant party leaders

-The position of Assistant Democratic Leader was established by Nancy Pelosi on January 3, 2011 and filled by Jim Clyburn to avoid a battle for whip between then-Majority Leader Steny Hoyer and then-Majority Whip Jim Clyburn.
-The title has undergone several name changes, with the title being known as the titular "Assistant Speaker of the House of Representatives" during Pelosi’s second speakership; it is said to replace the Assistant to the Leader post first established in 1999; and previously held by Chris Van Hollen.
+The position of Assistant Democratic Leader was established by Nancy Pelosi on January 3, 2011, and filled by Jim Clyburn to avoid a battle for whip between then-Majority Leader Steny Hoyer and then-Majority Whip Jim Clyburn.
+The title has undergone several name changes, with the title being known as the titular "Assistant Speaker of the House of Representatives" during Pelosi's second speakership; it is said to replace the Assistant to the Leader post established in 1999; first held by Rosa DeLauro and last held by Chris Van Hollen.
 There is currently no Republican equivalent in the U.S. House of Representatives.